 The Exchange, as a self-regulatory organization, has instituted detailed risk-management policies and procedures to guard against default risk with respect to contracts traded and/or cleared on the Exchange.
 In order to manage the risk of financial non-performance, the Exchange (i) has established that clearing members maintain at least \$5 million in minimum working capital; (ii) limits the number of net open contracts that can be held by any clearing member, based upon that clearing member's capital; (iii) requires clearing members to post original margin collateral for all open positions, and to collect original margin from their customers; (iv) pays and collects variation margin on a marked-to-market basis at least twice daily; (v) requires clearing members to collect variation margin from their customers; (vi) requires deposits to the Guaranty Fund from clearing members which would be available to cover financial non-performance; and (vii) has broad assessment authority to recoup financial losses.
 The Exchange also maintains extensive surveillance and compliance operations and procedures to monitor and enforce compliance with rules pertaining to the trading, position sizes, delivery obligations and financial condition of members.
-In addition, NYMEX Division clearing members, as all NYMEX Division member firms, must each own and hold 180,000 shares of common stock of NYMEX Holdings and two Class A memberships in NYMEX Exchange.
+In addition, NYMEX Division clearing member firms, must each own and hold 180,000 shares of common stock of NYMEX Holdings and two Class A memberships in NYMEX Exchange.
 The Company is currently proposing that the number of shares of NYMEX Holdings common stock required to be pledged by each NYMEX Division clearing and non-clearing member firm be reduced to 150,000 shares of NYMEX Holdings common stock.
-This proposal would become effective one day after self-certification to the CFTC on any date after March 9, 2007 if no petition representing 10% of owners of NYMEX Division Class A memberships requesting a special meeting on this matter is submitted to the Company prior to such date.
-The COMEX Division clearing member firms, as all COMEX Division member firms, must each pledge two COMEX Division memberships.
+This proposal would become effective one day after self-certification to the CFTC on any date after March 9, 2007 if no petition representing 10% of owners of NYMEX Division clearing member firms, must each pledge two COMEX Division memberships.